James4Ever0/notes/PVE tips.md

 https://johnscs.com/remove-proxmox51-subscription-notice

-## Fix Mellanox network card conflicts.
+## Fix Mellanox network card conflicts

 Sometimes your default network card will be named differently after plugging in a new Melloanox card.